goujou/blogjou/boda/_posts/2024-03-20-Information.markdown

 - **Official wedding ceremony (Friday, 2024-07-12, 13:30)**

     The official ceremony will take place at 13:30 at the [castle in Neuhaus-Schierschnitz](https://www.coburg-rennsteig.de/poi/burg-neuhaus).
-    Guests are supposed to arrive not later than 13:00.
+    Guests are supposed to arrive no later than 13:00.
     The ceremony will last about 45-60 minutes.

 - **Wedding celebration (Friday, 2024-07-12, 15:30)**